Pheetbag/fast-food/README.md

 It shouldn't be taken as a reflection of best practices or modern standards (although I'm planning to bring a lot of that slowly into the codebase too) as this wouldn't reflect any approach I would take in a real world production project.

+## Starting the game

+### Development

+To start up the game in development run `vite` in the console.
+This will start a local server to host the game and compile it.

 ## Licensing information

 > This program is free software: you can redistribute it and/or modify